JackSzwergold/Writing/memories/High Functioning Comedy Genius in an Ape Suit Enjoys the Bacchanal.md

-## A High Functioning Comedy Genius Enjoys the Bacchanal
+## High Functioning Comedy Genius in an Ape Suit Enjoys the Bacchanal
+### About the Time I Went a House Party and Watched a Co-Worker Molest a Catatonic Woman

 By Jack Szwergold